iboB/jalog/doc/logging.md

 These functions are templates with a default argument.
 The argument itself is a flags integer which supports the follwing flags:

-* `PrintfFlags::SkipLogLevelCheck` - Skip checking whether the log level is enabled.
+* `PrintFlags::SkipLogLevelCheck` - Skip checking whether the log level is enabled.
 This is useful if you have already checked it before calling the function.
 For example the `JALOG_PRINTF` macros perform the check externally and use the unchecked variants of the functions
-* `PrintfFlags::TrimTrailingNewline` - Trim the trailing newline from the log message.
+* `PrintFlags::TrimTrailingNewline` - Trim the trailing newline from the log message.
 This might be useful when you're replacing existing `printf`-like logging which requires newlines at the end of the log message.
-* `PrintfFlags::None` - The default: checks the log level from the scope and doesn't touch trailing newlines.
+* `PrintFlags::None` - The default: checks the log level from the scope and doesn't touch trailing newlines.

 A complete, buildable example, of using `printf` logging to interface with an imaginary C library can be found [here](../example/e-PrintfStyleLogging.cpp).